 We made this pin for you to bookmark to Pinterest.
 Thanks.

-I like my egg hoppers spiced up with some fresh coconut (pol) sambol as below, the children like theirs with cheese.
+I like my egg hoppers spiced up with some fresh coconut (pol) sambol as in the Pinterest image, above, the children like theirs with cheese.

 Look out for road-side hopper huts with their rows of tiny round pans, take them home or eat in.